lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 Version
 -------
-Lubuntu ships with version 0.14.1 of session settings.
+Lubuntu ships with version 0.14.1 of Session Settings.

 How to Launch
 -------------
 To launch Session Settings from the menu :menuselection:`Preferences --> LXQt settings --> Session Settings`.
 The icon for Session Settings looks like a gear with a white circle on top.
-To run session settings from the command line run
+To run Session Settings from the command line run

 .. code::